wangziqi2013/wangziqi2013.github.io/_posts/2020-08-24-timestone.markdown

 simply skipped, and reclaimed after the two grace periods.
 The ckpt-ts is updated to the minimum commit timestamp among all committed volatile objects after this process.

+The CLog, as a redo log, also needs to be periodically copied back to the master object.
+The GC process is similar to TLog GC.
+The background thread scans objects in the log.
+For each entry, if it is not the most up-to-date checkpoint object, which can be checked by comparing the pointer in the master's header with the log entry's address, it is simply skipped.
+For the most up-to-date object, it is copied back to the master object, and all checkpoint objects on the same addresses are reclaimed after two grace periods.